raspberrypilearning/catch-the-bus/en/step_5.md

 --- /task ---

 --- task ---
 **Test:** Click on the green flag.
-The Scratch Cat and hippo will move to the bus, and the bus will drive off to the right after five seconds.
+The Scratch Cat and hippo will move to the bus, and the bus will drive off to the right after four seconds.
 --- /task ---

 --- task ---